 The hotter peppers are ideal for infusing in oil, vinegar, or vodka for spicy condiments, to use in Mexican, Thai, or Indian cooking.
 Milder peppers are good served raw on vegetable trays and in salads.

-How to grow hot peppers
+How to grow hot peppers from seed

 Peppers grow best between 65° and 85°F. If the blossoms are dropping off your plant, the daytime temperatures are too hot for pollination.
 If your peppers are in containers, try moving them to a shady spot until the day time temperatures moderate.
 Keep the soil moist but not dripping.